-[ITU-T P.863] in superwideband mode applies an internal filter that is equivalent to a diffuse field Hi-Fi headset, while in narrowband mode an IRS receive filter is applied.
+[ITU-T P.863] in super-wideband mode applies an internal filter that is equivalent to a diffuse field Hi-Fi headset, while in narrowband mode an IRS receive filter is applied.
 As such, it is not necessary to further filter the degraded file before processing it through [ITU-T P.863].
 It is important to manage level and spectral response in the conversion of an analogue signal collected from the network interface for [ITU-T P.863].
 The circuits should not filter the signal below 14 kHz or impose any distortion or noise.

-10.4 Does ITU-T P.863 handle silence padding?
+10.4 Does silence padding affect the ITU-T P.863 scores?

 When recording test signals on a test network, it is common to capture additional silence before and after the test signal.
 This occurs, for example, when testing between two unsynchronized locations and using large capture windows to compensate for the lack of synchronization.
 These additional silences at the start and end of the recorded signal should have no influence on the [ITU-T P.863] result.
-This is the case in narrowband mode, but appears to not be the case in superwideband mode where the score may be affected by some speech material.
-It is therefore recommended to remove padding from the recording files when presenting these files to the [ITU-T P.863] superwideband model.

-10.5 Can I assess a narrowband recording in superwideband mode?
+10.5 Can I assess a narrowband recording in super-wideband mode?

-[ITU-T P.863] will evaluate a narrowband degraded speech file in superwideband mode and produce a score prediction that takes into account the lower bandwidth.
-The maximum score will be around 3.8 on the superwideband scale.
-The [ITU-T P.863] superwideband mode was designed to enable the evaluation of narrowband, wideband and superwideband signals on the same scale.
+[ITU-T P.863] will evaluate a narrowband degraded speech file in super-wideband mode and produce a score prediction that takes into account the lower bandwidth.
+The maximum score will be around 3.8 on the super-wideband scale.
+The [ITU-T P.863] super-wideband mode was designed to enable the evaluation of narrowband, wideband and super-wideband signals on the same scale.
 It relies upon detecting the absence of any speech energy above 3.8 kHz to indicate a narrowband degraded file and the absence of any speech energy above 7 kHz to indicate a wideband degraded file.